juju21555/eternityii-solver/README.md

 # Eternity 2 solver

-This code try to solve small instance of an Eternity II puzzle using a simulated annealing method.
+This code try to solve small instance of an Eternity II puzzle using a simulated annealing method in Rust and the X algorithm in C.

 ## Example of a 4x4 instance with 4 colors